lmondada/dphil-thesis/content/05_parallel/01_litt.md

 architecture dependent, cost functions render it challenging to fix a deterministic program transformation schedule.

-Jia et al. used graph transformations along with a simple exhaustive search with backtracking to optimise computation graphs in the context of deep learning @Jia2019.
+That optimisation using graph transformations were achievable without predefined rewriting strategies was shown by Jia et al. in @Jia2019, discovering new state of the art implementations for computation graphs of interest to the deep learning community, using a simple exhaustive search of the GTS space with backtracking.
 This approach was then adapted to quantum circuit optimisation in
 @Xu2022 and @Xu2023.